 During a technology adoption programme it’s critical to engage with many different user groups from executives, change agents and champions to PAs.
 And one key group of users it’s vital not to forget is the Assistive Technology (AT) community.
 AT enhances the independence of disabled people and those with health conditions to best fulfil their role at work.
 It also helps to remove many barriers to employment and supports inclusion in the workplace.

 When end-user technology is being changed, reaching out to and managing the AT community should be front of mind.
-Provisioning an AT service that enables technology adoption requires careful thought and detailed preparation and planning.
+Provisioning an assistive technology service that enables technology adoption requires careful thought and detailed preparation and planning.
 We were recently credited by a client for having knowledgeable AT experts, whose experience and empathy ensured inclusivity was wired into the technology adoption programme from the start.
 And, their AT users commented that they had never been engaged with in such a way before.

 Having received such praise, we’d like to share our tips on how to go about facilitating an adoption programme for the AT community.